Home » By Course » Main Dishes » Chinese Beef and Broccoli

 beef and broccoli recipe best chinese takeout from scratch

-One of the most popular Chinese takeout dishes, this features succulent beef with broccoli, onions and bean sprouts tossed in a phenomenally delicious sauce!
+Something of a fusion of Chinese and American cuisine, it likely originated from Chinese chefs in the United States.
+It has since become one of the most popular Chinese takeout dishes, featuring succulent beef with broccoli, onions and bean sprouts tossed in a phenomenally delicious sauce!

 Broccoli is one of our favorite vegetables, and one my kids are always happy to eat.
 Here is a delicious Chinese Beef and Broccoli stir fry that is ready for the table, including prep time, in just the amount of time it takes you to steam the rice!